Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

 -   copy the following files to the folder:
     -   your `project-description.Rmd` file from above
     -   all files linked to, loaded or referenced within the project description (data sets, images, ...)
--   knit the file to `HTML` output
+-   knit the file to Markdown (`.md`) output (you have to use in the header `output: md_document`)
--   check if all is nicely rendered within the created HTML file
 -   `Pull` the recent project version from the GitHub repository
 -   `Commit` all new files to git versioning
-    -   Markdown, images, .html output file, ...
+    -   R-Markdown, images, `.md` output file, ...
 -   `Push` your changes to GitHub
--   Check online if your HTML file is listed on GitHub
+-   Check online if your Markdown file is listed on GitHub
 -   Change this `README.md` file and add your project to the following list of `Available projects` below
-    -   to this end, you have to put a relative link to the html page, see example link
+    -   to this end, you have to put a relative link to the `.md` page, see example link
 -   `Commit` and `Push` your changes to GitHub
 -   wait a minute (to get things published automatically)
 -   check the [project website](https://dr-eberle-zentrum.github.io/Advanced-data-processing-with-R/) if your project draft is listed, linked and correctly rendered